 If you're one of those people who needs three cups of coffee or more to get through your day, you may want to consider making the switch to matcha.
 Although the beautifully green beverage has only made its way to American cafe menus in recent years, matcha has been a staple of Japanese tea ceremonies for centuries.
-In addition to having a full-bodied, grassy flavor, this fine powder has more caffeine and 10 times the nutritional value of regular green tea.
+In addition to having a full-bodied, grassy flavor, this fine powder contains a higher amount of caffeine and antioxidants than green tea.
 One teaspoon is all that's required to prepare a cup.
 But the benefits don't stop there — matcha is packed with antioxidants and offers a steadier caffeine fix than coffee does.
 Let us break it down for you.

 2. You won't crash from drinking matcha.

 Green tea contains the powerful antioxidant EGCG (epigallocatechin gallate), which has been shown to promote weight loss and boost metabolism.
-A small study has also suggested that matcha's EGCG may boost our ability to burn fat during exercise.
+A small study has also suggested that matcha's EGCG may boost the ability to burn a bit more fat during exercise.
 Although more research on human subjects is needed, matcha tea provides a rich, subtly sweet flavor without the addition of sugar or cream.
 Plus, it contains very few calories, making it a healthy option overall.

-Matcha also offers perks such as being disease-fighting and detoxifying, but the quality of your matcha can make all the difference — especially when it comes to taste.
-The best tasting varieties are typically ceremony grade (creamy and sweet) while kitchen grade is at the lower end of the spectrum.
+The quality of your matcha can make all the difference — especially when it comes to taste.
+The best tasting varieties are typically ceremony grade (creamy and sweet), while kitchen grade is at the lower end of the spectrum.